WeegeeNumbuh1/FlightGazer/README.md

 **Q:** Why use the FlightAware API?
 Why not something more "free" like [adsbdb](https://www.adsbdb.com/)?<br>
 **A:** adsbdb only has reported route information for aircraft that have predetermined origins and destinations.
 In my experience, it cannot handle position-only flights (i.e. general aviation, military, etc) and is lacking information for some flights.
 The commercial APIs handle these situations much more elegantly (which is the price to pay, I guess).
 Moreover, FlightAware's API is the only commercial one that has a usable free tier.
 I do wish FlightAware had a much lighter API call for pulling very basic information like what this project uses.

+**Q:** Why use a different font for the Callsign?
+I don't like how it looks different by default next to other readouts.<br>
+**A:** The original/default font is perfect with numerical readouts that update frequently (eg: speed, RSSI, altitude, seconds, etc) as the general glyph shape doesn't change between updates.<br>
+The alternative font is perfect for the callsign because callsigns are alphanumeric, the readout changes less often, and the alternative font offers quick differentation between between homoglyphs ('0' vs 'O', '5' vs 'S') compared to the default font.<br>
+Additionally, with fields that aren't alphanumeric (country code) or use a limited set of the alphabet (direction + distance), there's less of a need for the alternative font's advantages.<br>
+If it's too bothersome, set `ALTERNATIVE_FONT` to `true` in the config file to make it more uniform.

 **Q:** Some of your code is not pythonic!!!1!!111 ![](https://cdn.discordapp.com/emojis/359007558532595713.webp?size=20)<br>
 **A:** but it works, does it not? ![](https://cdn.discordapp.com/emojis/389287695903621121.webp?size=20)

 </details>

+<br>If your question isn't listed in the FAQ's, open an issue here on Github.

 ## 🐛 Known Issues, Shortcomings, and Reporting Issues